mutanyi/foundation-maker/README.md

 ## make:social-app

-This command is still in beta.
 Use this command with a fresh install of Laravel.
 The signature is as follows:

 ```

-php artisan make:social-app-beta {DomainName} {AppName=demo} {MasterPageName=master}
+php artisan make:social-app {DomainName} {AppName=demo} {MasterPageName=master}

 ```